-Of the markets we visited in Vietnam, Hanoi’s night market was my favourite, and not just because it was the end of the trip and I knew how much room was left in my suitcase to bring back all the lovely things I found!
+Of the markets we visited in Vietnam, Hanoi’s night market was my favourite.
+This was not just because it was the end of the trip and I knew how much room was left in my suitcase to bring back all the lovely things I found!

 We came back from our evening wandering the many stalls laden with coffee filters (phin), clothes, bags, jewellery, scarves, souvenirs, and even some Jianzis after watching the locals play it in the park.

-Like other markets in Vietnam, it is common to haggle a little bit, and you can often get the price down when you are buying multiple items.
+Like other markets in Vietnam, it is common to haggle a little bit.
+Because of this, you can often get the price down when you are buying multiple items.
 For more advice on the best things to buy in Vietnam, check out my guide.

 Take a stroll trackside on Hanoi’s train street

 Adjacent to a busy main road, just past the rail station, a narrow back street has become a popular walking spot for tourists for its close encounters with public transport.
 Known as the Hanoi Train Street, a working track sits in place of a road down what would otherwise be a typical Vietnamese street.

 The street does have an authentic feel to it with little places to stop off for a beer and friendly locals to chat to, it’s a good way to escape the more modern parts of Hanoi nearby.

-If you are going to walk here, be vigilant of the train times, which run at 3:30pm and 7:30pm and make sure to get out of the way as the trains will pass extremely close and at a fairly high speed.
+If you are going to walk here, be vigilant of the train times.
+The train passes at 3:30pm and 7:30pm.
+And make sure to get out of the way as the trains will pass extremely close and at a fairly high speed.

 Visit Hoa Lo Prison

 This prison has a long, and quite brutal, history.
 Most of the exhibits focus on its history as Maison Centrale, the prison used by French Colonists for political prisoners during the country’s fight for independence.

 Later, during the American War, the prison was known known as the Hanoi Hilton, housing the American POWs.
 This notably included John McCain.